 Meanwhile, having finally regained his memory, Geralt is also attempting to reunite with the sorceress Yennefer, his original romantic interest who was kidnapped by the Wild Hunt years ago.

-Visibly old and tired, in a world full of danger and uncertainly, Geralt will have to fall back on his witcher instincts and experience to bring peace back to his world.
-Click here for more information on the story.
+Visibly old and tired, Geralt will have to fall back on his witcher instincts and experience to bring peace back to his world.

 Although the gameplay of Witcher 3 continues on in the spirit of its predecessors, developers have focused on vastly improving the combat system to make it more exciting, action-oriented, and skill-based.